Jadyli/kotlin-multiplatform-starter/README.md

 # kotlin-multiplatform-starter
-Creation template for more complex Kotlin MultiPlatform projects.
+Creation template for more complex Kotlin Multiplatform projects.